lilei1108/Hello-world/README.md

 # Hello-world
-my first hello world program
+This is my first hello world program.